 The Academy, a two-part experience, includes a Summer Enrichment Program for students in grades 8–12 and school year tutoring and mentoring.

-Messina College, a two-year college division of Boston College that will grant associate degrees, is slated to begin in 2024 with an entering class of 100 students.
+Messina College, a two-year college division of Boston College that will grant associate degrees, slated to begin in 2024 with an entering class of 100 students.

-An ongoing outreach initiative for graduates of the Academy and Messina College, featuring year-round mentoring and life/success coaching.
+Alumni Support, an ongoing outreach initiative for graduates of the Academy and Messina College, featuring year-round mentoring and life/success coaching.

 Erick Berrelleza, S.J., named founding dean of Messina College